Clinical Curriculum: Year 4

 Fourth Year Electives

 Students should select electives in a variety of specialties to add both breadth and depth to their curriculum.
 If participating in research electives, only one research elective (RSCH 589) in fourth year will count toward graduation credit.
 Completion of the 2 month (RSCH 540) will count for 2 months graduation credit.
 Also, up to 3 months of electives may be done outside the UMB system.
 Additional off-campus courses in the fourth year may be granted on request by the Clinical Years Committee.
 Up to four months of elective credit may be accrued through year 1/2 electives.
 All students must complete at least once clinical elective in their fourth year.
+Students may register for an off campus elective once all prerequisites have been completed and they have progressed to at least the fourth quarter of the third year.
 View a complete list of on-campus electives.

 Criminal Background Check and Drug Screening